truthly/magicmake/README.md

     INSTALL_CMD="echo" magicmake

+To run non-interactively and blindly automatically install all missing packages, pass the `-y` option.

+    magicmake -y

-To blindly automatically answer **Yes** to all prompts and to run non-interactively, add the `-y` option to the install command.
+In addition, to also answer **Yes** to all apt prompts, add the `-y` option also to the install command.

-    INSTALL_CMD="sudo apt-get -y install" magicmake
+    INSTALL_CMD="sudo apt-get -y install" magicmake -y

 `magicmake` will remember what packages have been suggested, to avoid spamming the user with the same suggestions over and over again.
 Each package is only suggested once.
 If answering **No*** when prompted, the same package will not be suggested again, even if